Last week, we introduced the first article in the series on eating disorders: Eating Disorders: Anorexia Nervosa.

-As we have mentioned, the pandemic will have led to a meteoric increase in requests for help from ANEB (Anorexie et Boulimie Québec).
-In fact, in the past year, requests have more than doubled, reaching an increase of up to 131%.
+As we mentioned, the pandemic has led to a sharp increase in requests for help from ANEB (Anorexia and Bulimia Quebec).
+Indeed, in the past year, requests have more than doubled, reaching an increase of up to 131%.

-The more we talk about eating disorders, the more aware society will be.
-Hopefully, this awareness leads to reflection, discussion, as well as awareness among teenage girls, friends and families of young girls who are affected by this eating disorder.
+The more we talk about eating disorders, the more society will become aware.
+Hopefully, this awareness will lead to reflection, discussion, and increased sensitivity among teenage girls, friends, and families of young girls affected by this eating disorder.

 Here is the second part of this series: bulimia nervosa.